Report: Election vendors are ‘prime targets,’ need oversight

 A report by The Associated Press last year found the leading voting-related companies had long skimped on security in favor of convenience and operate under a shroud of financial and operational secrecy despite their critical role in elections.

-Federal officials have said they are mindful of the important role of election vendors and have sought to boost communications and information sharing through the formation of a group that brings together representatives of the Department of Homeland Security and election vendors.
+Federal officials have sought to boost communications and information sharing through the formation of a group that brings together representatives of the Department of Homeland Security and election vendors.
 This includes the major firms of Election Systems and Software, Dominion Voting Systems and Hart InterCivic.

-There are also efforts underway to develop a program that would allow authorized security researchers access to election equipment so vulnerabilities within election systems can be identified and addressed.
-The industry has faced criticism for not embracing these outside reviews.
+There are also efforts to develop a program that would allow authorized security researchers access to election equipment so vulnerabilities within election systems can be identified and addressed.
+The industry, historically opposed to such outside reviews, has signaled a willingness to explore this.
+All the major firms have sought to reassure the public and election officials that it takes security seriously, but experts say it’s difficult to confirm given the limited visibility into their operations.

+A spokeswoman for Election Systems and Software said the company “fully supports” additional oversight and increased security testing of elections equipment, adding the company has submitted its equipment to testing by independent security researchers.

+“ES&S agrees that all vendors should be held accountable for following best practices for all aspects of security, as ES&S does, and agrees that vendors should be American owned and operated, as ES&S is,” said spokeswoman Katina Granger.

 The report noted that other industries also viewed as critical to national security, such as defense contractors, face substantial oversight and must comply with various requirements.